Nokia Foundation Fellow

 Nokia Foundation Fellow application

-The grant application is submitted and led by a tenured associate or full professor professor as their own project, with a designated researcher involved where appropriate, though such involvement is not required.
+The grant application is submitted and the project to be funded by the grant is led by a tenured associate or full professor (Principal Investigator) as their own project.
+At the application stage, it is not necessary to specify which researcher will be hired for the project; however, if the researcher has already been identified, it is beneficial to include their information in the application.
 The professor acts as the director for the research project.
-Each professor may submit only one application per call.
-It is a benefit if the project researcher can be named to the application.
+Each professor may submit one application per call.
 Proposed financial plan is required to include a detailed breakdown of the use of the grant to the researcher’s salary, overhead costs and possible other expenses.

 Please note: You may partially complete an application (save a draft) and continue with it later.
 The application tool will provide additional instructions for completing the application form.